RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Fundamentals

 \subsection{Defect evolution and failure monitoring}

-At the beginning of a bearing's life, operational anomalies appear minimally on the surface of rolling elements.
+At the beginning of a bearing's life, operational anomalies appear minimally on the surface of the rolling elements.
 However, they are often characterized by sharp entry and exit edges due to material spalling and surface alteration.
 As a result, a large number of harmonics will often be energized during overrolling, leading to the excitation of eigenfrequencies of the bearing components that are typically in the range from 10kHz to higher.
 As defects progress, additional surface spalling may occur, increasing the size of the faulty area.
 If the overrolling continues, it will smooth the sharp edges and result in an increased amplitude of vibrations, but at a lower frequency, determined by the rate of overrolling.
-For more details, Figure \ref{fig:defect_preogression} illustrates the frequency spectrum of a monitored bearing through different stages of a typical bearing defect until failure.
+Figure \ref{fig:defect_preogression} illustrates the frequency spectrum of a monitored bearing through different stages of a typical bearing defect until failure occurs.

-Early stages of a bearing's defect can be effectively detected from weak vibration signals, through the enveloped Fourier transform \citep{randall_rolling_2011}, as this can detect amplitude-modulated signals.
-By selecting an impulsive frequency band, often containing one or more of the component's eigenfrequencies and applying the Hilbert transform, the low-frequency envelope or carrier frequency can be found \citep[Ch.
+The early stages of a bearing defect can be effectively detected from weak vibration signals through the enveloped Fourier transform~\citep{randall_rolling_2011}, as this method can detect amplitude-modulated signals.
+By selecting an impulsive frequency band, often containing one or more of the component's eigenfrequencies and applying the Hilbert transform, the low-frequency envelope or carrier frequency can be found~\citep[Ch.
 3]{randall_vibration_2021}.
-The carrier frequency corresponds to one of the four characteristic bearing frequencies that are bound to the bearing geometry, number of rolling elements, and rotating speed.
+The carrier frequency corresponds to one of the four characteristic bearing frequencies that are bound to the bearing geometry, the number of rolling elements, and the rotation speed.

 In this work, we adopt the following frequency bands for early fault detection: the Ball Pass Frequency Outer Race (BPFO, Eq. \ref{eq:bpfo}), the Ball Pass Frequency Inner Race (BPFI, Eq. \ref{eq:bpfi}), the Ball Spin Frequency (BSF, Eq. \ref{eq:bsf}), the Fundamental Train Frequency (FTF, Eq. \ref{eq:ftf}) and the Shaft Frequency (SF).
-The SF is obtained from the datasheet \citep{wang_hybrid_2020}.
+SF is obtained from the datasheet~\citep{wang_hybrid_2020}.
 The frequency bands are defined as: